wanderllama/Wordle/README.md

 *letter in wrong spot
 *letter in right spot

-after using buttons enter word and click enter
+after using buttons enter word
 then click submit button